studioalex/hora/apps/documentation/docs/guide/custom_data_rendering.md

 ## Scoped field slots

 Scoped field slots give you greater control over how the record data appears.
 You can use scoped slots to provided custom rendering for a particular field.
 If you want to add an extra field which does not exist in the records, just add it to the fields array, and then reference the field(s) in the scoped slot(s).
-Scoped field slots use the following naming syntax: `cell-<fieldkey>`.
+Scoped field slots use the following naming syntax: `field-<fieldkey>`.

 ### Example: Custom data rendering with scoped slots